romannurik/automessage/README.md

 etc. You can decorate models with multiple `attach` calls (with different parameters) to create multiple message types for a given model.
 When doing so, you'll need to provide the message type in `to_message` calls, e.g. `book.to_message(CustomBookMessage)`.

+## Related work

+* [Protopigeon](https://github.com/theacodes/Protopigeon) is an almost identical, older approach with a slightly different API and better testing.